cluesurf/size.js/readme.md

 number, using their preferred standard system, and to convert it back from the native writing system format into JavaScript.
 So 2 functions.

+For now, we are only focusing on basic numbers, i.e. "cardinal numbers", not ordinal numbers or other types of numbers.

 ## Walkthrough

 This library in general has 2 methods per writing system: